Englishson0909/Fall2024/assing01.md

 ## 7.Additional recommended activities

-1) Make a New OST based on the story created by the team (https://makebestmusic.com/text-to-music)
+1) Make a New OST based on the story created by the team [OST MAKER](https://makebestmusic.com/text-to-music)
-2) Make a Music Video (https://app.pictory.ai/storyboard/scripttovideo) or Trailor based on the story
+2) [Make a Music Video](https://app.pictory.ai/storyboard/scripttovideo) or Trailor based on the story
 3) Write a letter to the chararcters
 4) Write a pre story
 5)